 5. Track your success

-A game’s localization quality and success can be measured in two parts: critical user feedback and return on investment you get as a result of your sales.
+A game’s localization quality and success can be measured in two parts: critical user feedback and the return on investment you get as a result of your sales.

 Critical user feedback includes things like evaluations and reviews that let you know how the audience engaged with your game.
 For exam[le, when your game receives lower reviews in a country you localized into, then you should look into the quality of that localization.
 Similarly, financial success in selected regions — numbers like sales and return on investment — is a significant indicator of whether a localization was worth it.

-Understanding how the location of your game went over both financially and in terms of market perception helps you understand clearly whether it was a worthwhile investment or not and acts as a guide on future projects.
+Understanding how the location of your game went over both financially and in terms of market perception helps you understand clearly whether it was a worthwhile investment or not and acts as a guide for future projects.

 Follow these five steps and you’ve built a robust game localization strategy that will put you on the right track to a successful localization.
 But these steps are just the tip of the iceberg.
 Before you take on a full-scale localization project there are some serious questions you need to ask of your team or outsource partner.